Dr-Joe-Roberts/olfactometeR/README.md

 numerical key from `1:5`.
 When a study subject leaves a zone, the user must use the numerical key corresponding to the departed zone to record the correct zone.
 When the observation period is over, the user can end the recording process by pressing `t`.
+Once recording has ended a summary results tabled will be displayed in the console.
 At present the `record_four_arm()` function is able to accomodate up to two treatment arms.